lwjohnst86/analyzing-cohorts-course/chapter1.md

 `@instructions`
 - Take a look through the `framingham` dataset.
-- Select the two variables that indicate the cohort design of `framingham`.
+- Select the two variables that indicate `framingham`'s cohort design.

 `@hint`
 - Recall that Framingham was designed to study the disease `cvd`.